top of page

 That's right.
 I don't know a better way to look at it, but it's sort of like an army.
 The procedural breakdowns of an army.
 You have a captain, you have a lieutenant, you have an admiral.
 There is a hierarchy of structure when making a film.
 And it's really important to be able to know what every department is doing and to be able to give them enough flexibility to do their job, but overseeing enough so that you know when something is going wrong.

 I think that's critical in the job of a director.
-I don't wanna make the full conversation about nuts and bolts and technical things.
+I don't want to make the full conversation about nuts and bolts and technical things.
 I almost feel like, it's like, okay, Stefano, when are we going to talk about the really cool shots and the incredible shooting at golden hour and like that's only possible when you know what you're doing with a team, so that then you have the ability to achieve success.
 And I think about that now as I'm about to go into a TV pilot, and the amount of just work into the team that I'm placing is everything; the right team is everything to me.

 Favourite and Challenging Acting Roles